 Boxes should be clearly labeled, fragile items should be packed as if you were moving across the country, using bubble wrap, packing peanuts or other materials to keep them safe, and everything should be sealed to prevent dust from getting inside to your belongings.
 This is particularly true with special items, such as wedding dresses, your great aunt’s china tea set, collectible items or anything else that holds value.

 If you don’t have access to a truck, speak with the folks at Affordable Storage in Fall River.
-They are an authorized Budget Truck rental dealer and can help you rent a truck that will safely move all of your things to your storage unit.
+They are an authorized Penske Truck rental dealer and can help you rent a truck that will safely move all of your things to your storage unit.
 For more tips on how to use a storage facility, or if you have any specific questions about storage rules and use, contact Affordable Storage direct at 508-675-1177.